Prolonged Labor and Cerebral Palsy

 Prolonged Labor Puts Women and Babies at Risk

 A study that looked at over 120,000 women found that prolonged labor during the second stage—after the cervix has dilated to ten centimeters—posed serious risks for the mother and her baby.
 The mothers experiencing prolonged labor were more likely to have postpartum hemorrhaging, obstetric trauma, infections, or a combination of health problems.

-The Apgar test is given to infants five minutes after birth to determine how well the baby is faring outside of the womb.
-It tests things like heart rate, muscle tone, reflexes, breathing, and skin color.
+The Apgar test is evaluated at one minute and five minutes after birth to determine how well the baby is faring.
+It looks at things like heart rate, muscle tone, reflexes, breathing, and skin color.
 Low scores are associated with difficulty breathing, a low or absent heart rate, low muscle tone, low or no reflexes, and blue skin color.
 A low score has also been associated with later diagnoses of cerebral palsy.
-The association is strong, which means that not all children with low scores will develop CP, but many do.

 How Prolonged Labor Can Lead to Cerebral Palsy

 Results from studies are clear: prolonged labor puts children at risk for developing cerebral palsy.
 Exactly why this is true is not completely understood or may not be known in every case, but there are several likely possibilities.
 If labor is prolonged, but the baby is already in the birth canal, the doctor may use instruments to pull the baby out.
 The use of forceps or a vacuum extractor can cause damage to a baby’s skull, literally by crushing it with too much force.
 This can easily lead to the brain damage that causes cerebral palsy.